 Soft gel nails are a bit more expensive than acrylic nails and might require expert assistance, but they are worth every penny.

-What is Acrylic Nails?
+What are Acrylic Nails?

 Acrylic nails are made of a substance called acrylic glass.
 When combined with a liquid monomer, it gives birth to acrylic nails.